judgegc/js-sandbox/README.md

 Use `!rmcmd nameCmd` for remove custom command.

 ## arguments
-Arguments is a built in variable available only in custom commands.
+`arguments` is a built in variable available only in custom commands.
 Contains user input data, passed with command.
+The type of `arguments` is an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 ```js
 'custom command'
 'cmd=args'